Study Abroad: Australia, UK, USA: The Ultimate Student Guide

 Minimum Wage

-The USA and Australia are developed countries and top choices for studying abroad.
-However, in terms of a safer environment and affordable cost of education, Australia makes a suitable choice over the USA.
+Both the USA and Australia are top choices for studying abroad.
+However, in terms of a safer environment and affordable cost of education, Australia emerges as a more suitable option.

 Why Studying in the USA is Better Than Studying in Australia?